GincoAutomation/server/architecture.md

 # Configurations
 A couple of configurations are stored on the server
-- IOdevices.json: list of existing devices on CAN bus or LAN: mainly discovered automatically
+- IOModules.json: list of existing devices on CAN bus or LAN: mainly discovered automatically
-- configuration.json: organisation of the devices within the home (mainly configured manually)
+- configuration.json: organisation of the devices within the home (mainly configured manually) (might delete later)
-- uiConfig.json: configuration of the (web) user interface
+- UIConfig.json: configuration of the (web) user interface interpretable by the ui to build the required cards
+- UIState: (temporary) Keeps the state of the web UI
 - logic.js: the automation logic: what should happen when

 ## configuration